Samsung/tizen-docs/docs/application/web/guides/connectivity/bluetooth.md

 To search for remote Bluetooth devices:

 1. Define a scan event handler by implementing the `BluetoothLEScanCallback` callback (in [mobile](../../api/latest/device_api/mobile/tizen/bluetooth.html#BluetoothLEScanCallback), [wearable](../../api/latest/device_api/wearable/tizen/bluetooth.html#BluetoothLEScanCallback), and [tv](../../api/latest/device_api/tv/tizen/bluetooth.html#BluetoothLEScanCallback) applications).
-    The callback is invoked when a remote device has been detected.
+    The callback is invoked when a remote device has been detected:

    ```
    function successcallback(device) {